Blackshirt newspaper coverage of the Mile End Pogrom. Source: Wiki Commons

 The Jewish community in the East End would suffer four more years as neighbours to a fascist party; four years of antisemitic posters, harrassment, fascist demonstrations, and a lingering fear that this may be the new normal.
 But with the start of World War II, the BUF’s close ties to Nazi Germany and Italy had them falling out of grace with much of their supporters before being banned by the government in 1940.

-There’s a reason why the memory of the Battle of Cable Street has been detached from the counter violence it sparked merely one week later; it doesn’t fit into our narrative of what Britain is, what it represents, in particular during World War II.
-But with right-wing nationalism still present in modern times, it’s more important than ever to recognise our local fascist past; that it can – and did – happen right here in our own streets.
+There’s a reason why the memory of the Battle of Cable Street has been detached from the counter-violence it sparked merely one week later; it doesn’t fit into our narrative of what Britain is and what it represents, particularly during World War II.
+But with right-wing nationalism still present in modern times, it’s more important than ever to recognise our local fascist past; that it can – and did – happen right here on our streets.

 Daily Mail article supporting Blackshirts in Mile End Pogrom